Home Staging Tips for Selling Your House

 This is where we need to set aside our pride and remember we are trying to sell what is likely a huge investment.
 We are selling the house, not our way of living.

-3. Give Spaces a Function
+3. Give Spaces a Functionย for Home Staging

 When staging a home though, we want to think of how that space would best function in general.
 For example, I took an unused bedroom corner and turned it into a small home office area to show how a space might be used.
+Or, I my DIY Closet Makeover turned a cluttered space into a functional entryway.

-I think one of the best home staging tips is to keep colors and decor neutral.
-This doesn’t mean boring or lacking personality but we’re toning down strong colors (which affect a variety of emotions!) and editing out statement decor.
+I think one of the best home staging tips is to keep colors and decor neutral.ย This doesnโt mean boring or lacking personality but weโre toning down strong colors (which affect a variety of emotions!) and editing out statement decor.ย

 If your kids wanted a bright orange wall (like mine did!), now is the time to paint it in preparation to sell.
 It might feel kind of sad, but what are the chances someone else will love that shade of orange?
 Most likely, buyers will see it as an obstacle – something they’ll have to spend time and money on to fix.
 Check out my list of the Best Neutral Paint Colors for a great collection of options I’ve used again and again.

-Also, from a selling perspective, you want buyers to picture THEMSELVES in your space, not the family that currently lives there.
-Simply keep the current frames and replace with abstract wrapping paper or grab some art prints online.
+Also, from a selling perspective, you want buyers to picture THEMSELVES in your space, not the family that currently lives there.ย Simply keep the current frames and replace with abstract wrapping paper or grab some art prints online.

 In addition to plants you can use fresh greenery (trader joes and most grocery stores sell fresh green stems).
 Dried stems also make a place feel livelier and last almost forever – a home staging tip that will get you through photos and showings.
+Check out 9 Easy Houseplants You Can Find on Amazon and Ways to Add Greenery Without an Actual Plant.

-8. Replace Light Bulbs
+8. Replace Cool Light Bulbs Before Staging a Home

-And while you’re at it make sure they are WARM WHITE.
+And while youโre at it make sure they are WARM WHITE.
 For the love, avoid daylight or cool bulbs – they cast a harsh bluish tone on everything.
 It feels like a hospital and that’s probably not the vibe you’re doing for.

-9. Spend a Bit of Money
+9. Spend a Bit of Money to Prepare Home

-So you’ve got an outdated 1980’s maroon bathroom?
+So youโve got an outdated 1980โs maroon bathroom?
 No need to remodel the whole room, but buy that can of neutral white paint and knock it out in an afternoon.
 Ready to tackle a few small projects?
 Check out my Easy Home Updates Under $200 and Bathroom Mirror Updates for quick and simple custom options.

 While this nugget is probably the very first thing you do before selling a home, I’m saving it for the end because it’s not just the start of the process, it’s all the way through.
 You will be cleaning as you get ready to sell, before photos, in advance of the open house and then for private showings.